teamidol/city-explorer/README.md

 Must request for API.

 ## Architecture
-This uses javascript to render API information.
+This uses javascript to grab API data from an API server and apply that data in an application.

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example: